josefzamrzla/event-listeners/README.md

 ## Installation

-Install dependencies and run Grunt
+Install dependencies and run Grunt to check syntax and create minified version

 ```bash